Sign up to Wool.com and create your own personal wool hub.

-Wild dogs cost the Australian economy $66.3 million every year.
-The impact of wild dogs is felt across Queensland, the pastoral and now cereal zones of Western Australia, the NSW and South Australian pastoral zone, and along the Great Dividing Range in NSW and Victoria.
+Wild dog attacks on livestock conservatively cost the Australian economy upwards of $89 million a year in lost production and control costs.
+The impacts of wild dogs are felt across Queensland, the pastoral and now cereal zones of Western Australia, the New South Wales and South Australian pastoral zone, and along the Great Dividing Range in New South Wales and Victoria.

 AWI invests in a comprehensive suite of projects in wild dog control which includes:

 - Coordination and support to implement wild dog management plans

 - Supporting woolgrower participation in wild dog advisory groups

 - Research and analysis